frankwnb/Collaborative-Perception-Datasets-for-Autonomous-Driving/README.md

   - **Support for MTMC Tracking and ReID**: CityFlow supports both MTMC tracking and image-based vehicle ReID, providing a benchmark for these tasks.
   - **Real-World Challenges**: The dataset covers diverse environments and traffic conditions, incorporating issues such as motion blur and overlapping camera views.
   - **Evaluation Server**: An online platform for continuous performance comparison, providing a fair and transparent benchmarking process.

+### BAAI-VANJEE Roadside Dataset: Towards the Connected Automated Vehicle Highway Technologies in Challenging Environments of China

+- **Background and Motivation**
+This paper introduces the BAAI-VANJEE dataset, aimed at enhancing roadside perception for Connected Automated Vehicle Highway (CAVH) technologies.
+The dataset was created in response to the limitations of vehicle-based technologies that are difficult to scale.
+It provides high-quality LiDAR and RGB data collected from roadside sensors, addressing the need for datasets that can help improve detection tasks, including 2D/3D object detection and multi-sensor fusion in complex traffic environments.

+- **Key Contributions**
+  - **Challenging Roadside Dataset**: The dataset includes 2500 frames of LiDAR data and 5000 frames of RGB images, with annotations for 12 object classes.
+  - **High-Quality Annotations**: 74K 3D object annotations and 105K 2D object annotations, collected under varying weather conditions (sunny, cloudy, rainy) and times of day (day, night).
+  - **Real-World Application**: Focuses on complex urban intersections and highway scenes, providing real-world data for CAVH research.
+  - **Three Core Tasks**: Supports tasks including 2D object detection, 3D object detection, and multi-sensor fusion.
+  - **Diverse Scenarios**: Includes data from diverse traffic conditions, providing a more comprehensive view of roadside perception.
+  - **Public Availability**: The dataset is available online to support research in intelligent transportation and big data-driven innovation.

+### WIBAM  Weakly Supervised Training of Monocular 3D Object Detectors Using Wide Baseline Multi-view Traffic Camera Data

 ### INTERACTION: An INTERnational, Adversarial and Cooperative moTION Dataset in Interactive Driving Scenarios with Semantic Maps [[paper]()] [[code]()] [[project]()]